yanz1k/yanz1k/README.md

- - 🌱 I’m currently learning C++, GDScript and Java.
+ - I’m currently learning C++, C#(.NET), GDScript and Java.
- - 📫 How to reach me: discord: yanz1k.
+ - Discord, telegram: yanz1k.
  - Elite ball knowledge.
 <!--
 **yanz1k/yanz1k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.